 Simone the Label is a black-owned jewelry brand created by Sydney Simone at the start of the pandemic.
 The Label’s goal is to put creative content made by minority/BIPOC makers in fashion” at the forefront.
 Irrespective of your jewelry needs, Simone the Label offers jewelry that effortlessly elevates any ensemble.

-The jewelry industry is home to diverse, talented, and creative black-owned brands.
-Supporting these brands can increase the flow of wealth to black communities.
+The jewelry industry is home to many, talented, and creative black-owned brands.
+Buying these brands can increase the flow of wealth to black communities.
 This could help close the racial and financial disparities gap over time.

 People also read: 5 Essential Techniques for Afro Hair Care